fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/4_flow_control.md

   puts "a is neither 5, nor 6"
 end
 ```
-Unlike with `if/else` statements, we are able to save our `case` statements to a variable.
+We are able to save our `case` statements to a variable.
 This can help us reduce the amount of typing `puts`.

+We are also able to save the results of our `if/else` statements, so long as we don't `return` something at each stage of our evaluation.
+Technically we can use `puts`, but that will result in the evaluation returning `nil` or a blank line.
 ```
 a = 5